acg/dream-deploys/README.md

 Yes, you really should prevent concurrent deployments via a lock.
 That's not demonstrated here, but it's extremely easy and reliable to do with [the setlock(8) program from daemontools](http://cr.yp.to/daemontools/setlock.html).

+#### What about deploying database schema changes?

+This topic has been covered well elsewhere, [like here](https://blog.rainforestqa.com/2014-06-27-zero-downtime-database-migrations/).